serdioa/DataScienceCapstone/shiny/predict-sb/about.md

 Stupid Backoff algorithm recommend to use *&lambda;* = 0.4.

 In other words, first we attempt to look up the n-gram in the table for the largest n available.
-If the n-gram is found, than the rank of the last word is the empirical conditional probability of the last word given the prefix.
+If the n-gram is found, than the score of the last word is the empirical conditional probability of the last word given the prefix.
 Otherwise, we back off (hence the algorithm name) to a table with (n-1)-grams, do the same calculations and multiply the result by &lambda; = 0.4.
 If the shorterned prefix is not found as well, the recursion goes deeper, concluding on 1-grams.

 # <a name="optimization"></a>Optimization